 Planning Your History Degree at McGill

-Students at McGill have the option of graduating with a Minor, Major, Honours, or Joint Honours programme in History.
-Course offerings vary per year, but throughout your degree, every class will probably be offered once (and some every year), as many classes rotate through every three years.
+Students at McGill have the option of graduating with a Minor, Major, Honours, or Joint-Honours programme in History.
+Course offerings vary per year, but throughout your degree, every class will most likely be offered at least once, with many classes rotating every three years.

-As of Fall 2019, a Major consists of 36 credits (including at least 6 at the 400- or 500-level); a Minor consists of 18 credits; an Honours major consists of 54 credits (including HIST 399, at least 6 credits at the 400- or 500- level, and additionally a 6-credit Honours seminar or tutorial); a Joint Honours major consists of 36 credits (including HIST 399, at least 3 credits at the 400- or 500-level, and additionally a 6-credit Honours seminar or tutorial).
+As of Fall 2020, a Minor consists of 18 credits; a Major consists of 36 credits (including at least 6 at the 400- or 500-level); an Honours Major consists of 54 credits (including HIST 399, at least 6 credits at the 400- or 500- level, and additionally a 6-credit Honours seminar or tutorial); and Joint Honours Major consists of 36 credits (including HIST 399, at least 3 credits at the 400- or 500-level, and additionally a 6-credit Honours seminar or tutorial).